boots-edu/textbook/source/text/3-dataclass/constructors.md

 }
 ```

-The polygon class is initialized by and contains a public member whose type is an array of Point classes.
-It also has an instance of a Color class.
+The polygon class is initialized by and contains a public member whose type is an array of "Point" classes.
+It also has an instance of a "Color" class.

 ## Trying it out